 dues, and we have one mission.

-awarding scholarships to deserving students, and the development
+deserving students, and the development and educational

-and educational programming of the Carver 4-County Museum.
+programming of the Carver 4-County Museum.

 To document, celebrate and share the educational, social, cultural and military history of students, faculty and administrators of George Washington Carver Regional High School, the only institution of higher education in the four-county region of Culpeper, Madison, Orange and Rappahannock from 1948-68.

 Left: pgs 1, 2, 5 & 6 Right: pgs 3 & 4

 So many of us that we could not all fit on this page . . .

 November, 2018, we celebrated our 25th year with a banquet at The Pavilion at Lakeland Farm in Orange, Virginia.
 To attend our 2019 Annual Reunion Banquet, click here.